10 tips for mastering your television Skype or Zoom interview

 One of the neatest things about technology advances is how it lets news organizations connect with sources and experts more quickly.
-With Skype, Google+ and other video calling tools, news networks like CNN and MSNBC can get an expert on the air in a matter of minutes.
+With Skype, Zoom, Google Hangouts and other video calling tools, news networks like CNN and MSNBC can get an expert on the air in a matter of minutes.
 And, right now, TV stations may have no other choice than to book a Zoom interview when trying to air interviews with experts.

-While we’ve all gotten much more comfortable with video-conferencing tools recently, a video interview via Skype or Google+ is much like a traditional studio interview.
+While we’ve all gotten much more comfortable with video-conferencing tools recently, a video interview via Skype or Zoom is more like a traditional studio interview.
 There are some extra things to keep in mind though.
 When we’re coordinating Skype interviews for clients, here are some of the tips we share:

 Do not look at your screen